 Opportunities to visit MoLAA gratis abound.
 Entry is free every Sunday all day, and the fourth Thursday from 5 to 9 p.m.
 Kids 12 and under get in for free any time, too.
 628 Alamitos Ave., Long Beach.

-Enter the NHM for free on all day on the first Tuesday of every month (except July and August).
-To ensure you get in, they suggest booking your free tickets online in advance.
+Like the Tar Pits, the NHM is usually free on all day on the first Tuesday of every month, but not in July and August.
 Los Angeles County residents with valid ID can also get in for free every Monday through Friday from 3 p.m. to 5 p.m.
 Admission is free at all times for California EBT cardholders, teachers, and active or retired military.
 900 Exposition Blvd., Exposition Park.

 Visit the collection and gardens of the Norton Simon Museum for free on the first Friday of the month from 5 to 8 p.m.
 Admission is also free any time for those 18 and under, students, EBT cardholders, employees of other museums or media outlets, and members of the American Alliance of Museums or International Council of Museums.
 411 W. Colorado Blvd., Pasadena.